jdh8/blueberry-precision/src/wj/1C/COMP-1.md

 Of course 1♣-(1♠)-X is a negative double.
 Therefore, 2♥ becomes negative free bid.
 This modern adjunct finds more marginal 4♥ and puts pressure on the opponents by threatening to play 2♥.
+Moreover, we lose 1♠ that asks for stopper.
+The direct cuebid 2♠ has to take care of that.

 | 1♣-(1♠)- | - |
 |----------|---|
 | X!       | TRF, 7+, 4+♥
 | 2♥       | NF, 7--11, 5+♥
+| 2♠!      | TRF, PRE 7+♣ or FG, ask for stopper

 ## Responder passes